Statement by the National Democratic Congress on the Occasion of its 25 Annual Convention held on 2 February 2014 at Westerhall, St. David

 The new Political Leader will be supported by Mr. Joseph Andall, the newly elected Deputy Political Leader; Party Chairman, former Tourism Minister Dr. George Vincent; former Information Minister Mr. Glen Noel as Deputy Chairman; General Secretary, Mr. Patrick Simmons; Assistant General Secretaries, Phillip Alexander (East), Shane Ross (South) and Raphael Paul (West, including Carriacou and Petite Martinique).

-Former Party Chairperson, Mrs. Franka Alexis–Bernadine was elected to serve as the new Public Relations Officer (PRO), with Mr. Randall Robinson as her Assistant PRO.
+Former Party Chairperson, Mrs. Franka Alexis–Bernardine was elected to serve as the new Public Relations Officer (PRO), with Mr. Randal Robinson as her Assistant PRO.
 Business Woman Mrs. Merle Byer was elected Treasurer of the party, replacing newly minted businessman Mr. Phillip Telesford.